A Guide for Parents and Carers

 Mindfulness Tip No. 3 – Respond (don’t react)

 Keeping our composure can be challenging, especially when we learn that our child has experienced or witnessed bullying.
 The instinct to protect and shield them is powerful, reminiscent of a “mama or papa bear” response.
-While this instinct is valid, bearing in mind the mindfulness awareness and open communication can yield a more powerful outcome.
+While this instinct is valid, bear in mind that mindfulness awareness and open communication can yield a more powerful outcome.

 Before taking action, it’s a powerful practice to ask your child what they would like you to do, if anything at all.

 Empowering your child to address bullying directly is a significant step.
-Role-playing scenarios can help develope their self-confidence and assertiveness.
+Role-playing scenarios can help develop their self-confidence and assertiveness.
 Remember, this takes time and patience.

 As children head back to school, it’s important to recognise that bullying issues might become more common.
 Changes in how they interact with others, combined with the mix of emotions when reuniting with friends, can sometimes lead to bullying.